ricleal/reductionServer/README.md

 Every *query* (e.g. *theta_vs_counts*) will be mapped internally to an executable.
 In the example below the *sofqw* is mapped to ```"executable": "/home/leal/git/reductionServer/scripts/theta_vs_counts_IN5.sh"```.

-To get the status of all queries submitted to the server:
+To get the status of all queries submitted to the server along with the files:
 ```bash
 # This request can be either submitted by POST or GET
 curl  http://localhost:8080/status